Fred's Classic ABU Reel Information

 Brown 5500

 The 5500 is found in light and dark variations.
 Some appear in a copper/bronze finish while others appear to have a maroon tint.
 This one is chocolate in color.
-Lot number 751100 is the earliest found for this reel.
-In February 1976, version number "01" was added and remained this way throughout its production life ending in mid 1978.
+Lot number 751100 is the earliest production date found for this model.
+In February 1976, version number "01" was added and remained this way throughout its production life ending in early 1977.
 This example comes complete in the thin cardboard style box with end flaps.
 Finding an Ambassadeur with the original price tag still attached is not often seen.
 Lot number #760201

 5000C